 One of the most iconic things to do in Cusco is take a picture with a llama or alpaca.
 But be cautious!

-And believe it or not, sometimes they’ll swap the llama for a baby sheep, hoping you won’t notice in your excitement.
+And believe it or not, sometimes theyโll apparently swap the llama for a baby sheep, hoping you wonโt notice in your excitement.
+I did not experience that, and it seems a bit weird, to be honest, but I was warned about it, so I am passing it on to you!

-To avoid overpaying, always ask upfront how much the photo will cost, and make sure the animal is actually what you think it is.
+To avoid overpaying in these situations, always ask upfront how much a photo will cost, and make sure the animal is actually what you think it is.

 Organized Begging